LaunchCodeEducation/intro-to-programming-csharp/src/chapters/methods/using-methods.rst

       This is also a string's birthday is on -55/987654321

 In the example we called BirthdayNotes twice.
-The first time, ``BirthdayNotes("Willow", 8, 3)`` and the second time ``BirthdayNotes("This is a string, too", 3-5, 987654321)``.
+The first time, ``BirthdayNotes("Willow", 8, 3)`` and the second time ``BirthdayNotes("This is a string, too", -55, 987654321)``.
 The code ran both times because the data types of the arguments matched those of the parameters.
-The second call doesn't make any sense in the context of the method's overall function.
+The second call doesn't make any sense in the context of the method's overall job.
 However, since it was provided with arguments of the same data type as the parameters, the method ran as expected.

 Let's see this with a method that returns a value.